-Help needed to ID man who tried to kidnap 3-year-old in Brooklyn: Police
+Grandma in Gravesend chases down would-be kidnapper, rescues toddler

 GRAVESEND, Brooklyn — Police asked for the public’s help Wednesday to identify a man they say tried to kidnap a 3-year-old from a grocery store in Brooklyn.

-The child was in a stroller and with his grandmother at the Thanksgiving Supermarket, at 2239-2247 86 St. in Gravesend, Monday around 3:49 p.m. when the incident occurred, police said.
+The child was in a stroller and with his grandmother at the Thanksgiving Supermarket, at 2239-2247 86 St. in Gravesend, Monday when the incident occurred shortly before 4 p.m., police said.

-While the grandmother wasn't looking, police said a man grabbed the stroller and took off.
+While the grandmother wasn't looking, a man grabbed the stroller and took off, police said.

 Video released by police shows a man wearing a baseball cap casually walking while pushing a stroller.